 Space in Between uses traditional sewing and embroidery techniques from Los Tenangos, Hidalgo, Mexico, which employs colorful narrative traditions reflecting popular culture, traditional rituals, and myths of the Otomi indigenous communities.
 Through this visual form, immigrant workers relay their personal border-crossing experiences.
 The title chosen by Cabrera is inspired by the term Nepantla, which is a Nahuatl Aztec word referencing “the space in the middle” as it relates to marginalized cultures and their resistance strategies for survival.

 Space in Between was first presented as a workshop in early 2010 at BOX 13 Artspace in Houston, Texas, and select works were most recently on view as part of Prospect.4: The Lotus in Spite of the Swamp, the New Orleans triennial art exhibition.
 Subsequent workshops have taken place in Charlotte, North Carolina, at the McColl Center for Visual Arts; at Santa Fe Art Institute; and in Phoenix at Combine Studio, with the collaboration of Arizona State University and Desert Botanical Gardens.

 Margarita Cabrera was born in Monterrey, Mexico, and grew up in Mexico City, Salt Lake City, and El Paso, Texas.
-She received an MFA in Combined Media from Hunter College, CUNY.
-In 2012, she was a recipient of the Knight Artist in Residence at the McColl Center for Visual Art in Charlotte, North Carolina.
-Cabrera was also a recipient of the Joan Mitchell Foundation Grant and the ArtPace Residency.
+She received a BFA from the Maryland Institute College of Art and an MFA in Combined Media from Hunter College, CUNY.
+She is the recipient of the Knight Artist in Residence at the McColl Center for Visual Art in Charlotte, North Carolina; the Artspace Residency in Houston, Texas; and the Joan Mitchell Foundation Grant.
 She is an Assistant Professor of Art at Arizona State University in Tempe.